Katerra to lay off 117 in Seattle as lavishly funded construction startup reportedly closes

 Bloomberg News reported that the richly funded company, which operated in several U.S. markets and in nations from India to Saudi Arabia, was closing.
 It cited an unidentified person familiar with its plans, and an earlier report by The Information.
 Katerra “had promised to shake up the construction industry with its efficient factories, prefab parts and modular construction units,” Bloomberg reported.

 In Washington state, Katerra last summer completed the state’s first-ever office building constructed of cross-laminated timber, a technique for sandwiching layers of wooden planks to make structural panels touted as an environmentally sustainable alternative to concrete and steel.
+The five-story Catalyst Building contains 150,000 square feet of offices occupied primarily by Eastern Washington University.

 Katerra established a 270,000-square-foot factory for cross-laminated timber in Spokane, opened in 2019 and described as the largest in North America.